meghashyamc/calorie-insights/README.md

 CLI to gain insights from a calorie counter CSV file.
 What kind of insights?

 * Get weekly average calories consumed
-* Get percantage of calories contributed by specific sources (TO BE IMPLEMENTED)
+* Get percantage of calories contributed by specific sources

 * The file that's used for insights must be of this format: